draftm0de/flutter.ui/README.md

 Reusable Flutter widgets shared across DraftMode apps.
-The package currently ships the platform-aware `DraftModeUIDialog`, grouped form building blocks (`DraftModeUIRow`, `DraftModeUISection`, and `DraftModeUIList`), the page scaffolding family, and a `DraftModeUIPageExample` demo scaffold that showcases the bundled assets.
+The package currently ships the platform-aware `DraftModeUIDialog`, grouped form building blocks (`DraftModeUIRow`, `DraftModeUISection`, and `DraftModeUIList`), the page scaffolding family, the adaptive `DraftModeUISwitch`, and a `DraftModeUIPageExample` demo scaffold that showcases the bundled assets.

 ### Library entrypoints